Ernst Gottlieb Glück: Biography

-In 1740, Ernst Gottlieb Glück was appointed the first councillor to the Justice Collegium of the Livonian and Estonian Affairs.
-In September 1741 he submitted an application to grant him and his descendants a diploma to the nobility and a coat of arms.
-He was given the coat of arms: “A gold winged ball; there was the Happiness or the Fortune on it”.
-The coat of arms and the diploma to the nobility had not been approved by Empress Elizabeth for the unknown reason that time.
+In 1740, Ernst Gottlieb Glück was appointed the first councillor to the Justice Collegium of Livonian and Estonian Affairs.
+In September 1741, he submitted an application to grant him and his descendants a diploma to the nobility and a coat of arms.
+He was given a coat of arms: "A gold winged ball; there was the Happiness or the Fortune on it".
+The coat of arms and the diploma to the nobility had not been approved by Empress Elizabeth for an unknown reason at that time.

-Since 1754 some Russian researchers have called Ernst Gottlieb Glück the Vice-president of the Justice Collegium of the Livonian and Estonian Affairs.
+From 1754, some Russian researchers have called Ernst Gottlieb Glück the vice-president of the Justice Collegium of Livonian and Estonian Affairs.
 Baltisches Biographisches Lexikon doubts this fact.
-D. Raskin also called Emme F. the Vice-president of the Justice Collegium of the Livonian and Estonian Affairs in 1741—1764 and Klingstedt T. in 1764—1771 but did not mention Ernst Gottlieb Glück.
-At first the authoritative genealogical reference by Aleksey Lobanov-Rostovsky "The Russian genealogy book" called him the Vice-president of the Justice Collegium in its text, but it was another collegial authority, then the Vice-president of the Livonian and Estonian Affairs Justice Collegium and the actual state councilor in the changes and additions to the Volume 1.
+D. Raskin also called F. Emme the vice-president of the Justice Collegium of Livonian and Estonian Affairs in 1741–1764 and T. Klingstedt in 1764–1771, but did not mention Ernst Gottlieb Glück.
+At first, the "Russian genealogy book", an authoritative genealogical reference by Aleksey Lobanov-Rostovsky, called him the vice-president of the Justice Collegium in its text, but it was another collegial authority, then the vice-president of the Livonian and Estonian Affairs Justice Collegium and the actual state councilor in the changes and additions to first volume.

-In 1781, the Senate passed a resolution about Ernst Gottlieb Glück`s diploma to the nobility and his coat of arms: "15 March 1745 it is ordered to offer a diploma made by Glück for the signing of Her Majesty, when she will be in the Senate.
+In 1781, the Senate passed a resolution about Ernst Gottlieb Glück's diploma to the nobility and his coat of arms: "15 March 1745 it is ordered to offer a diploma made by Glück for the signing of Her Majesty, when she will be in the Senate.
 And as the diploma is not used at present time, give it to the Archive”.
-By that time, Glück had been already dead for fourteen years.
+By that time, Glück had been already dead for 14 years.

 Private life

 Ernst Gottlieb Glück was married twice.
-His first wife`s name is unknown.
-Then he married Charlotte Julia von Taube von ter Issen (18 April 1742).
-The children from the second marriage were Carl Friedrich (born 16 February 1754 and probably died that date), Eleanor (1764 — 27 May 1816, married to Christian Leopold von Vildeman, who was a great-nephew of Field Marshal Burkhard Christoph von Münnich) (she was the third wife).
+His first wife's name is unknown.
+He then married Charlotte Julia von Taube von ter Issen (18 April 1742).
+The children from the second marriage were Carl Friedrich (born 16 February 1754 and probably died that date) and Eleanor (1764 — 27 May 1816, married to Christian Leopold von Vildeman, who was a great-nephew of Field Marshal Burkhard Christoph von Münnich.